palceulopes/test/README.md

-# test
-Full Stack Developer Test Assignment
+# Full Stack Developer Test Assignment

 Recreated page from UI/UX design graphic created by designer using the Figma project below.